JoshuaThompson/di/README.md

 ##Currently supported routes
-1. /track_history
+1. /track_history (get currently playing/recently played)
+2. /tracks (get detailed information about a track)
-2. /channels
+3. /channels
-3. /events
+4. /events

 This is very much an incomplete wrapper as there are many extra routes and I'm only adding them as needed.
 Particularly I have yet to have need for routes that require